knokknok

 Manufacturing Excellence

-• Rigorous quality control
+• Rigorous quality control infrastructure

-• Experience producing for global brands
+• Experience producing for global luxury and mass-market brands simultaneously

 Cost Efficiency

-• "Made in Korea" adds brand value
+"Made in Korea" Brand Value

 Step 1: Define Your Brand and Product Line

-Before contacting manufacturers, clarify your brand:
+Before contacting manufacturers, get clear on your brand positioning.

 Brand Strategy

 • Target audience: Who are your customers?
+(Demographics, concerns, budget)

-• Brand positioning: Premium, affordable, clinical, natural?
+• Brand positioning: Premium, clinical, natural, accessible?

 • Category focus: Skincare, makeup, or both?

-Example Starter Line
+Recommended Starter Line (ODM)

-1. Cleanser (entry product, daily use)
+1. Cleanser — entry product, daily use, drives repeat orders

 Step 2: Find Korean Private Label Manufacturers